FurkanDanisman/DoWhy_Integration/README.md

-# doverifier
+# Doverifier

-doverifier is a focused toolkit for reasoning about causal expressions using do-calculus.
+Doverifier is a focused toolkit for reasoning about causal expressions using do-calculus.
 It provides parsing utilities, rewrite rules, and proof search for causal probability expressions while preserving the exact semantics of the original implementation.